Current Lab Members

 • Michael McFadden: graduate student (Molecular Genetics and Microbiology program) from 2015-2020.
 Now a Michigan Pioneer program postdoc with Dr. Mary O’Riordan and Dr. Teresa O’Meara at U. Michigan.

 • Christine Vazquez: graduate student (Molecular Genetics and Microbiology program) from 2013-2019.
-Now a Penn Provost postdoc with Dr. Kellie Jurado at U Penn.
+Now a Principal Scientist at GSK.

 • Nandan Gokhale: graduate student (Molecular Genetics and Microbiology program) from 2013-2019.
 Now a Helen Hay Whitney postdoc and K99 awardee with Dr. Ram Savan at U of Washington, Seattle.

 • Allison Roder: graduate student (Molecular Genetics and Microbiology program) from 2013-2018.
-Now a staff scientist with Dr. Elodie Ghedin at NIH.
+Now a computational biologist at Pathos.

 Lab staff